EricssonBroadcastServices/iOSClientExposure/UPGRADE_GUIDE.md

 # Upgrade Guide

 ## 3.0.00
-Project is now distributed via swift package manager & cocoapods.
+Project is now distributed via Swift package manager , Cocoapods & Carthage.
 Unit tests have been moved to SPM tests & dependencies will be used as packages.
+Module name has been renamed from `Exposure` to `iOSClientExposure`.

 ## 2.1.00
 Project is updated to use Swift version 4.2